Israeli airstrikes kill dozens across central, southern Gaza

 After meeting with Israeli officials Monday, U.S. Defense Secretary Lloyd Austin urged Israel to protect civilians but reiterated America’s support for Israel in its war against Hamas, saying he was “not here to dictate timelines or terms.”

-Austin’s remarks signaled that the U.S. would continue shielding Israel from growing international calls for a cease-fire as the United Nations Security Council was set to hold another vote today —- and would keep providing aid for one of the 21st century’s deadliest military campaigns.
+Austin’s remarks signaled that the U.S. would continue shielding Israel from growing international calls for a cease-fire as the U.N.
+Security Council again delayed a vote — and would keep providing aid for one of the 21st century’s deadliest military campaigns.

 STRIKES ACROSS GAZA